sp756897/Shadi-Block/README.md

 Couples can use it to register their names as a memorable milestone on the blockchain permanently.
 It gives people a break who were carving their names on some trees or benches which was neither significant nor permanent.
 After registering they even get a certificate with their names, transaction hash, a link to their transaction, the place they met, and the date they started out.
 People can just plug in their details and get a clean certificate with their data stored permanently on the blockchain which can be visited by the link provided in the certificate.
 It makes the present task of carving names in public places much easier and memorable as the names registered on the blockchain are digital, permanent, and tamper-free(immutable) by others.
 The Solana blockchain comes with in-built features like safety, fast and affordable.
 ShadiBlock leverages these features and makes carving the names of couples on Blockchain Fast, Affordable, Permanent, Immutable, and ...Coool.

 Important:
-1. You need to have rust, solana-cli and npm to run this properly
+1. You need to have rust, solana-cli and npm to run this properly.
 2. It runs properly in any Linux like operating system - preferred os -> Ubuntu
 3. You need to change to the specific shadiblock directory after cloning or downloading the project
 4. Then run 'yarn' command to install all the dependencies